Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping: Physical system, tight-binding Hamiltonian and theoretical formulation

-where $\epsilon_i$ denotes the site energy of an electron at $i$th lattice site, and $c_i^{\dagger}$, $c_i$ represent the fermionic creation and annihilation operators respectively. $t_j$ is the hopping strength between the sites $i$ and $i+j$.
-In terms of NNH hopping strength $t_1$, $t_j$ can be expressed as~\cite{hel7,qfs}
+where $\epsilon_i$ denotes the site energy of an electron at $i$th lattice site, and $c_i^{\dagger}$, $c_i$ represent the fermionic creation and annihilation operators, respectively. $t_j$ is the hopping strength between the sites $i$ and ($i+j$). $t_j^*$ is the complex conjugate of $t_j$, and in our case, it is identical to $t_j$, since $t_j$ is real.
+In terms of the nearest-neighbor hopping strength $t_1$, $t_j$ can be expressed as~\cite{hel7,qfs}

 where $l_c$ is the decay constant and $l_j$ is the distance of separation between the sites $i$ and ($i+j$). $l_1$ measures the nearest-neighbor distance.
 The length $l_j$ is expressed in terms of the structural parameters of the helix as~\cite{hel7,qfs}